 The four-day intensive program will feature:

-- Skill development and focus on story structure, character and theme; pitching and packaging; elements of creative production; casting; and finance and distribution
+- Skill development and focus on story structure, character and theme; conversation about story; packaging; elements of creative production; casting; and finance and distribution

 - Specific workshops focused on adaptation

 - Direct access to working industry professionals